Kray-G/kinx/docs/Package.md

 ## Overview

-This section describe about the package by a user perspective and a developper perspective.
+This section describes about the package in a user perspective and a developper perspective.

 ### For Users